ArunJohnJ/attendance/README.md

-This project is used to manage students for VBS
+This project is used to manage students, teachers and volunteers for VBS